-- Promote positive mental health - Increase understanding and awareness of common mental health issues - Alert everyone to the early warning signs of mental ill health - Provide information about how mental ill health is triaged at St Edward's School - Signpost parents, carers and students to further sources of support and information
+- Promote positive mental health and well-being. - Increase understanding and awareness of common mental health challenges. - Alert everyone to the early warning signs of deteriorating mental health. - Provide information about how mental ill health is triaged at St Edward's School - Signpost parents, carers, and students to further sources of support and information.

 Staff Member Role

-Mr Barnett DSL/DHT
+Mr Hurley DSL/DHT

-Mrs Pirie DSL/ Wellbeing Lead/ AHT Pastoral
+Mrs Pirie DSL/ Wellbeing Lead/ AHT Pastoral/ DT LAC/Designated Senior Lead

-Mr Hurley AHT Pastoral
+-Mental Health

-Ms Morgan DDSL
+Ms Morgan and Mrs Lord DDSLs

 Mr Dawson SENCo

-Ms Knowlton Wellbeing Lead/ School Counsellor
+Ms Angemi Knowlton Wellbeing Lead/ School Counsellor

-Ms Fitzmaurice Wellbeing Lead/ MH Champion and First Aider/LAC Officer
+Mrs Lee Wellbeing Lead/ MH Champion and First Aider/LAC Officer

+24 21 (24 6) 5

-Ms Morgan/Ms Sim Director of Learning years 6 and 7/ Learning Behaviour Support Worker
+Mrs Newton/Ms Sim and Director of Learning years 6 and 7/ Engagement Support Worker

+Mrs Drumm

-Mr Wood/Miss Meads Director of Learning years 8 and 9/ Learning Behaviour Support Worker
+Director of Learning years 8 and 9/ Engagement Support Worker

-Mr Kemish/Ms Lord Director of Learning years 10 and 11/ Learning Behaviour Support Worker
+Ms Morgan/Mr Hanna Director of Learning years 10 and 11/ Engagement Support Worker

+Mr Kemish/Ms Lord

-Any member of staff who is concerned about the mental health or wellbeing of a student will alert the relevant Director of Learning or Behaviour Support Worker in the first instance.
-If there is a fear that the student is in danger of immediate harm, child protection procedures will be followed with an immediate referral to the designated safeguarding lead or Headteacher and report on My Concern.
-If the student presents a medical emergency then the normal procedures for medical emergencies will be followed, including alerting the first aid staff and contacting the emergency services if necessary.
+Any member of staff who is concerned about the mental health or wellbeing of a student should alert the relevant Director of Learning or Engagement Support Worker in the first instance.
+If there is a fear that the student is in danger of immediate harm, child protection procedures will be followed with an immediate referral to the Designated Safeguarding Leads or the Headteacher and a report on My Concern.
+If the student presents a medical emergency, then the normal procedures for medical emergencies will be followed, including alerting the first aid staff and contacting the emergency services if necessary.
 Where a referral to external support is appropriate, this will be led and managed by members of the Safeguarding Team, and/or the Director of Learning or the SENCo.